mwouts/jupytext/README.md

 The `light` format is currently available for Python, Julia, R, Bash, Scheme and C++.
 Open our sample notebook in the `light` format [here](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.lgt.py).

+A variation of the `light` format is the `bare` format, with no cell marker at all.
+Please note that this format will split your code cells on code paragraphs.
+By default, this format still includes a YAML header - if you prefer to also remove the header, set `"notebook_metadata_filter": "-all"` in the jupytext section of your notebook metadata.

 ### The `percent` format

 The `percent` format is a representation of Jupyter notebooks as scripts, in which cells are delimited with a commented double percent sign `# %%`.
 The format was introduced by Spyder five years ago, and is now supported by many editors, including